 Expropriation is utter, unadulterated force, and so is nationalization.

 Socialism is the negation of voluntary human action.

-Socialism is the boot that stomps out consensual choice.
+Socialism is the boot that stomps out consent and consensual choice.

 Socialism destroys the incentive to innovate and invent.

 Socialism creates shortages.

 I promise I am not wrong about this.
 I promise you.

 The destruction of the philosophy of freedom was accomplished by means of a century-long system of state-financed education, one generation to the next, which has successfully inculcated into the minds of a majority the deadly doctrine that we all must be forced (by the state) to live for one another.
 State-forced egalitarianism — and not private initiative, not success and the right to keep what others have voluntarily paid you for because they value your work — state-forced egalitarianism, I say to you again, is the total goal.

 The enforcers are the ones who permit us to exist.